skinmicrobiome/Joglekar_Staphylococcus_2023/Figure3/README.md

-Files to generate Figure 3A-C:
+Files used in Figure 3A-C:

 1. S. capitis: capitis_phylogeny.newick and capitis_pangenome.newick